aalhour/rockyardkv/docs/compatibility.md

 | CURRENT | Compatible | Plain text pointer to MANIFEST |
 | OPTIONS | Read-only | Parsed but not written |

+## Durability guarantees

+RockyardKV matches C++ RocksDB durability semantics exactly.

+### With WAL enabled (default)

+Acknowledged writes survive crashes.
+The WAL records writes before acknowledgment.
+Recovery replays the WAL to restore committed data.

+### With WAL disabled

+**Data loss is expected after a crash.**

+When you set `WriteOptions.DisableWAL = true`, writes go directly to the memtable.
+If the process crashes before a flush, unflushed writes are lost.
+This matches C++ RocksDB behavior exactly.

+Use WAL-disabled mode only when:

+- You can tolerate data loss.
+- You need maximum write throughput.
+- You call `Flush()` explicitly before shutdown.

+### Sync writes

+Set `WriteOptions.Sync = true` to force an `fsync` after each write.
+This provides the strongest durability but reduces throughput.

 ## API parity

 RockyardKV implements the core RocksDB API: